BastienTrc/CycloneSpecBuilder/README.md

 ### Dependencies
 To download all required dependencies, open a terminal, go into source file (`CycloneSpecBuilder/`) and type `npm install`.

+Then go to `/api` and type `pip install -r requirements.txt` and `cd ..` to go back to source file.

 ### Running the server

-Once all dependencies are installed, type `npm start` in your terminal.
+Once all dependencies are installed, type `npm start` in your terminal at source file.
 This will run the app in the development mode.
+Open another terminal (still at source file location) and type `npm run start-api`.
 Once the server started, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Shutting down